In order to get a high level understanding of feature-u, let's start by chronicling a typical feature-based development quandary ...

 Allow features to Plug-and-Play!
 This encompasses many things, such as: encapsulation, cross communication, enablement, initialization, etc., etc. We will build on these concepts throughout this documentation.

 Automate the startup of your application!!
 You have the features.
 Allow them to promote their characteristics, so a central utility can automatically configure the frameworks used in your app, thereby launching your application!
 This task must be accomplished in an extendable way, because not everyone uses the same set of frameworks!

 The basic process of feature-u is that each feature promotes a

 Feature object that contains various aspects of that

-feature ... things like: the feature's name, it's Public API, whether
+feature ... things like: the feature's name, it's Public Interface,

-it is enabled, initialization constructs, and resources used to
+whether it is enabled, initialization constructs, and resources used

 Not all aspects are of interest to feature-u ... only those that are needed to setup and launch the app ... all others are considered an internal implementation detail of the feature.
 As an example, consider the redux state manager: while it uses actions, reducers, and selectors ... only reducers are needed to setup and configure redux.